Bahativka, Crimea: History

-Previously, the settlement was known as the Tokluk village (Toqluq).
 Following the forced deportation of the Crimean Tatars in 1944, the Presidium of the Supreme Soviet of the Russian SFSR published a decree on May 18, 1948 renaming the settlement along with many others throughout Crimea from their native Crimean Tatar names to their current variants.

 Bahativka is located on Crimea's southern shore at an elevation of 154 m.
 Its population was 718 in the 2001 Ukrainian census.
 Current population: